IvarsVds/gorter/readme.md

-# Gorter
+# Gorter version 2.0
 Gorter is CLI utility for sorting files.
-It solves a basic need of mine - keep downloads folder tidy.
-I think many can relate.
+It solves a basic need of mine - keeping my home directory (and it's sub directories) organized.
-Gorter aims to be user customizable with usage of configuration file, in which user can define directory names and file types, that will be placed in said directory.
+Gorter aims to be customizable - users can edit configuration file and define directory names and file types, that will be placed in those directories.

 # Instalation